Frequently Asked Questions

 Who can use the scheme?

-The scheme is only for fully matriculated and current University of Aberdeen students who have a valid student number and ID card.
+The scheme is only for fully matriculated and current University of Aberdeen or RGU students who have a valid student number and ID card.

 How does the taxi get paid?